I get it.

 There’s a knocking at my door and a head pops in.
 “Hey Ra, someone shit in the showers again.”

-I’m in the middle of a tutoring session and nod, acknowledging that I’d get to it.
+I’m in the middle of a tutoring session and nod, acknowledging without words that I’d get to it.
 The girl I’m tutoring — young and frizzy-haired– looks up from her place on my bunk, smiling up at me, her missing teeth giving me a glimpse of the addictions that brought her to prison.
 “I hope I make a place for myself here, too.”

-When you are the person who deals with wild shitters, you are, at least–finally– a person again.
+When you are the person who deals with wild shitters, you are, at least– finally– a person again.

 I get it.

-My guess is there’s a woman here who can’t release the tension in her body when she knows that a flashlight could roam over her body on the toilet at any moment.
+My guess is there’s a woman here who can’t release the tension in her body when she knows that a flashlight could roam over her on the toilet at any moment.

 My guess is there’s a girl here with a disease of some kind.
 She might not want to tell anyone for fear that they’ll think she’s contagious.
 She probably doesn’t want to tell a doctor because then she’ll be kicked out of this program and her chance to go home six months early will vanish forever.
 Or, maybe worse, they might treat her.
 This is the same prison that sterlized women without their consent or knowledge just a few years before.